You checked your tracking and it says “tendered for delivery.” Your package still hasn’t shown up. So what’s actually happening here?

 However, it may incur the cost of using a higher standard shipping service that does not change the last-mile carrier.

-Companies can benefit from faster shipping by skipping contractor delivery processes, eliminating multiple steps in the delivery process, and receiving the package directly from the original shipping partner.
+Companies can benefit from faster shipping by skipping contractor delivery processes, thus eliminating multiple steps in the delivery process, and receiving the package directly from the original shipping partner.

 Plan in advance:

-Due to increased demand, the carrier’s services become more congested during peak periods.
+Due to increased demand, the carrier’s services may become more congested during peak periods.

 As a result, parcels are more likely to be delivered by a subcontractor to relieve the courier service.